-If there is only one parent registered on the birth certificate, that person has sole responsibility for the children.
+If there is only one parent registered on the birth certificate, he/she has sole responsibility for the children.

-If you don't comply with these entry requirements, you'll risk deportation on arrival or being stopped from boarding your aircraft.
+If you don't comply with these entry requirements, you may be stopped from boarding your aircraft.

 Ensure your passport is valid for at least six months from the date you intend to return to Australia.